 If everything is setup properly as explained here, you will be able to run Calligra apps and debug them from within Qt Creator.
 Git integration works too.

 |First, you have to get the source of Calligra and install all dependencies.
 That is described best in the Building Calligra article, which would be anyway a must read, if you are building the first time.
 Following recipes were tested for Calligra 2.x , QtCreator 2.x or newer and Qt 4.8.x.
 All paths here are kept similar to these explained on the Building Calligra page but make sure you use correct ones.|

 |This is a simplified Calligra- and CMake- specific recipe, more extensive documentation is at .|

-- Start Creator, from the file menu call open and point it to the CMakeLists.txt file which is in the root of your Calligra source tree.
+- Start Qt Creator, use File -> Open File or Project from the menu and select CMakeLists.txt file which is in the root of your Calligra source tree directory.
 The CMake wizard should start.

-- On the following page you should add at least the install-dir build option:
+- Click Next.
+On the Run CMake wizard page you should add at least the install-dir build option:

 - After finishing the wizard, change to the Project view.

-- Edit the make build step and set the additional arguments to install
+- Edit the Make build step and set the Additional arguments to:

-- Assure, that Run Environment -> Base environment = Build Environment
+- Assure, that in Run Settings Run Environment is set to Use Build Environment